 As you’re on your journey to pay off debt and bills, it’s important you look for ways to save money along the way.
 One option is to consolidate higher-interest debt through a personal loan with a reputable lender like Discover Personal Loans.
-You can combine multiple bills into a personal loan with one set monthly payment at a fixed interest rate, which could be lower than the interest rate you’re paying.
+You can combine multiple bills into a personal loan with one set regular monthly payment at a fixed interest rate, which could be lower than the interest rate you’re paying.
 This could amount to paying off your debt sooner while saving money on interest.
-A 2019 survey conducted by Discover Personal Loans found that 83% of debt consolidation customers said they paid off existing debt sooner with a Discover® personal loan, with the majority reporting that they paid it off an average of two years earlier.

 Discover Personal Loans offers flexible repayment terms and fixed rates, meaning your interest rate will never go up.
 Discover offers loans up to $35,000 and a choice of repayment terms to fit your needs.*